RFC1920/BlockPuzzle/README.md

 I have updated it to have larger blocks, some sound effects, and I converted the text from Russian to English.

 Also bumped the .Net version, etc.

+This requires a runtime install of .Net 4.8.1